NCC 2019 Out of Cycle Amendment – WA

 When does the Amendment take effect?

-The timeline for the adoption of NCC 2019 and the out-of-cycle amendments in WA are as follows:
+The implementation of NCC 2019 for WA will occur as follows:

 Should I have regard to the out of cycle amendment?

 Advisory (Practice and Building) Notes have already been formulated for a number of new provisions, guiding the intended application of revised elements within NCC 2019; including energy efficiency and how to correctly apply the verification using reference building method (including what software tools are excluded from use in using the method), fire performance for timber framed Class 2 and 3 buildings and the developing and documenting of Performance Solutions.